 If a User Name is entered, each of the created Lights after the first will have that User Name with ":1", ":2", etc. appended.

-Entered Light Control items and Variable Intensity items will be assigned to the first Light created, and not to subsequent Lights.
+Entered Light Controller items and Variable Intensity items will be assigned to the first Light created, and not to subsequent Lights.
 These items may be added by manual Editing (see next paragraph).

-Click on a Light's Edit button in the Light Table to bring up the Edit Light pane:
+Click on a Light's Edit button in the Light Table to bring up the Edit Light window:

-The System Name: of the Light is displayed at the top of the pane and cannot be changed once created.
+The System Name: of the Light is displayed at the top of the window and cannot be changed once created.

 The User Name may be changed either here or by double clicking on it in the Light Table.